-Purpose: The objective of this paper is twofold (1) Discuss and analyze the successful adoption of incubators worldwide, and (2) The lessons learned from successful incubators towards the 21st century.
+Purpose - The purpose of this paper is twofold: first, discuss and analyse the successful adoption of incubators worldwide; and second, the lessons learned from successful incubators towards the twenty-first century.

-Design/methodology/approach: The research methodologies adopted in this study are a mixed-methods approach: quantitative (survey) and qualitative (five international case studies).
+Design/methodology/approach - The research methodologies adopted in this study are a mixed-methods approach: quantitative (survey) and qualitative (five international case studies).

-Findings: Incubators contribute to the international economy and play a vital role not only in the economic recovery but also in smart growth and economic development.
+Findings - Incubators contribute to the international economy and play a vital role not only in the economic recovery but also in smart growth and economic development.
 These findings will assist incubator managers, policy makers and government parties in successful implementation of incubator policies.